1718-io/fork-one-belenios/wm-README.md

 |Belenios sends emails to voters |Include Exim mailer to send emails to Gmail SMTP relay service|
 |Heroku substitutes its own user |Provide variable substitution for ocsigenserver, exim and pgocaml configurations|

+## Caveat

+The solution of catching the process signal in order to save data to an external database is risky.
+If, for some reason, this is not successful then all data from the current session is lost.
+Therefore only use this solution for development purposes.

 ## Changes to belenios source files